Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 More often reasearched using RL goes to robotics and multi-agent systems (MAS).<br>
 Shooter games have some common features to these fields such as agents having the ability to sense and act to their<br>
 surroundings, and complex continuous movements.<br>
-Therefore I found the affects of RL in an 2D Shooter enviroment and interesting area to research.<br>
+Therefore I found the affects of RL in an 2D Shooter enviroment an interesting area to research.<br>
 I will attempt to combine both RL and genetic algorithms (GA) and apply them to my 2D shootergame.<br>
 A bot artificial intelligence (AI) generally consists of pathfinding, picking up and using items within<br>
 the enviroment and different styles of combat.<br>